 By definition, fats take over twice as long to digest as carbs and protein do (9 calories for fats and 4 for both carbs and protein).
 This is why you can eat a mountain of fruit and be hungry again in an hour, as opposed to when you eat a small handful of nuts that will tide you over until dinner.
-Although sugars will satisfy your body quickly and give you a sudden boost of energy, they will also give you a hard crash, and is why people who eat too many carbs will also show signs of depression.
-And while eating lots of protein can be a better choice, it still doesn’t tied you over like fats will – nor will it help to fuel your brain like fats can.
+Although sugars will satisfy your body quickly and give you a sudden boost of energy, they will also give you a hard crash and is why people who eat too many carbs will also show signs of depression.
+And while eating lots of protein can be a better choice, it still doesn’t tide you over like fats will – nor will it help to fuel your brain like fats can.

 6) Your brain seems to be tripping you up.

 On the topic of mental health: did you know that your brain is the fattest organ in your body and is made up of approximately 60% fat?!
 No wonder your brain starts to feel a bit foggy when you cut down on your fat intake!
 Furthermore, your brain utilizes the cholesterol it receives from fats as an antioxidant.
 Our bodies make vitamin D from cholesterol and vitamin D is a crucial player in preserving brain function – and is another reason why eating a healthy amount of fats is so vital to your overall wellbeing!